CHI-CityTech/SEID-2364/assignments/SEID2364_assignment05_system_structuring.md

 - Your description should apply to decisions of this type, not just a single instance
 - Use the same use case from Assignment 4
 - Your contrasting example must be a variation of the same use case (not a different domain)
+- Include downstream targets where relevant (for example, family members, dependents, teams, or partner organizations affected by the decision)

 Your goal is to move from a **single decision statement** to a **structured description of a decision-producing system**.